The MercantourPark to the Mediterranean:

 your destination, is at 350 meters.
 (1,100 feet)!!!

 staying on the GR 52 and spending the night at the gite-refuge L'Estive or the hotel Le Yéti at the Camp d'Argent.
-In 2012, I walked both the old and new GR52 routes.
-For either route, unfortunately, there is a section on a recently built asphalted road.
-Walking time from the Pointe des Trois Communes to the Camp d'Argent is 45 minutes (or less), despite what the sign says.
-From the Camp d'Argent it took me an hour and 30 minutes to reach the old GR52 at signpost #151.
+In 2012 I walked both the old and new GR52 sections, and in my opinion, the old routing is more scenic.
+Either way you go, unfortunately, you have a section on na asphalted road that was built in recent years.
+My timing from the Pointe des Trois Communes to the Camp d'Argent is 45 minutes (or less).
+The sign's time for this section is wrong.
+My timing from the Camp d'Argent back to the old GR52 at signpost #151 is 1 hour 30 minutes.

 Dirt!
 Grass!
 Mediterranean Flora!

-take the more scenic and shorter alternative, the old GR52.
-Walk directly from the Pointe de Trois Communes to the Baisse de la Dea (via signposts #150 and #151) in about one-half hour.
-To doso, turn east, and then immediately go right and left.
-Once you reach the ashphalt, I recommend you stay on it (rather than going into the valley and climbing up again) until it reaches a switchback, where you continue straight on a dirt road.
-Do detour up to the left of the ashphalted road to look at the great view and wander about the ruins from the 2nd World War (going inside is not safe).
+walk directly from the Pointe de Trois Communes to the Baisse de la Dea (via signposts #150 and #151) on the old routing of the GR52 in about one-half hour.
+To do so turn east, and then immediately go right and left.
+Once you reach the ashphalt, I recommend you stay on it (rather than going into the valley and climbing up again) until it reaches a switchback, where you continue on a dirt road.
+Do go up to the left of the ashphalted road to look at the great view and wander about the ruins from the 2nd World War (going inside is not safe).

 as you drop in altitude and approach the Mediterranean.